*This post about compassion fatigue in nursing may contain affiliate links. You can find our disclosure page here.

 7. Consider new options

-Do don’t have to stay in the same place throuhgout your entire career.
-If fact, one of the greatest benifits to becoming a nurse is that there are so many types of nursing careers out there.
+Do don’t have to stay in the same place throughout your entire career.
+If fact, one of the greatest benefits of becoming a nurse is that there are so many types of nursing careers out there.

 Have an honest discussion with yourself about your career.
-Are you a med/surg nurse who has always dreamed of working in the ICU?
-Or maybe you are an ER nurse with an interest in becoming a flight nurse.
-A change in specialty might be exactly what you need to tackle your compassion fatigue as a nurse.
+Are you a med/Surg nurse who has always dreamed of working in the ICU?
+Or maybe you are an ER nurse with interest in becoming a flight nurse.
+A change in specialty might be what you need to tackle your compassion fatigue as a nurse.

 On another note, nurses don’t have to work in a hospital.
-Perhaps working in a dermatology office or as a home healthcare nurse would be a better fit .
+Perhaps working in a dermatology office or as a home healthcare nurse would be a better fit.
 There are so many nursing careers to choose from.
 The sky is the limit.
-Go find your passion!
+Find your passion!